Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/marketing-analytics.md

 ### Web attribution

-Amplitude SDK collects attribution data by default.
-Amplitude supports automatically tracking the following attribution parameters:
+With web attribution tracking, Amplitude supports automatically tracking the following attribution parameters:

 - The 5 standard UTM parameters from the user's browser cookie or URL parameters
 - The referring URL and domain